shopware/docs/products/digital-sales-rooms/saas/index.md

 ---

 # Digital Sales Rooms with SaaS

-If you are Beyond merchant and using SaaS, the Digital Sales Rooms plugin was installed in your SaaS instance.
-So, you should see the Digital Sales Rooms section in Marketing menu item.
+If you are a Beyond merchant and are using SaaS, the *Digital Sales Rooms* plugin is installed in your SaaS instance.
+So, you should see the *Digital Sales Rooms* section in the Marketing menu item.
 However, there are some stuffs need to complete the whole project:

 - [Deploy the Front-end App](../app-deployment/index.md)